determined-ai/determined/README.md

 det deploy local cluster-up
 ```

-Or on your favorite cloud service:
+Or on cloud services like AWS and GCP:

 ```
 det deploy aws up